Gokuldroid/Gokuldroid.github.io/contents/posts/2026-07-10-the-labor-illusion.md

 ## The deeper frame

 Making it look easy is the job.
 Making the difficulty legible is the career.
-These are separate deliverables, and shipping only the first is a common failure pattern among strong engineers who assume [the work speaks for itself](/posts/the-work-doesnt-speak-for-itself/) — it doesn't, and what's [obvious to you is amazing to others](/posts/making-ideas-find-their-audience/#obvious-to-you-amazing-to-others) only if they ever find out it happened.
+These are separate deliverables, and shipping only the first is a common failure pattern among strong engineers who assume [the work speaks for itself](/posts/the-work-doesnt-speak-for-itself/) — it doesn't.
+Hidden work only becomes legible when people find out it happened.
 You don't have to choose between elegance and credit.
 You have to ship both: the simple-looking solution, and the one paragraph that shows the iceberg under it.

 ## Diagnostic test